th4z/Epoch-Missions/README.md

 <b>server.pbo</b>

-Copy the Mission folder to the root of the server PBO.
+Copy the Missions folder to the root of the server PBO.

 Open <b>server_functions.sqf</b>